Py-AMS/pyams-file/src/pyams_file/doctests/README.rst

     >>> with open(os.path.join(temp_dir, 'data.txt'), 'r+b') as file:
     ...     content.data = ('data.txt', file)

+If provided file name contains punctuation or diacritics, they are automatically removed:

+    >>> with open(os.path.join(temp_dir, 'data.txt'), 'r+b') as file:
+    ...     content.data = ("da,tà-2'ç.txt", file)

+    >>> content.data.filename
+    'data-2c.txt'

-Special values can be used to specify that a fil should be left unchanged or deleted:
+Special values can be used to specify that a file should be left unchanged or deleted:

     >>> other_content = MyContent()
     >>> locate(other_content, app)